Brain fog uncovered 😵💫 : Why you can't think straight (and what actually helps)

 - 😣 Pain keeping you awake

-The Vicious Cycles (why everything makes everything worse)
+The vicious cycles (why everything makes everything worse)

 These factors don't exist in isolation—they create downward spirals: